guillermoaviles/robo-nouns/robo-nouns/README.md

   </a>
 </p>

-Robo Nouns is a project to test out a new minting mechanism for nouns using a Variable Rate Gradual Dutch Auction mechanism instead of english auctions.
+Robo Nouns is a project to test out a new minting mechanism for Nouns using a Variable Rate Gradual Dutch Auction mechanism instead of english auctions.
 Robo Nouns' artwork is in the public domain.
 Robo Nouns are born and trustlessly auctioned via a Gradual Dutch Auction, forever.
 Settlement of one auction kicks off the next.
 Artwork is generative and stored directly on-chain (not IPFS).
 No explicit rules exist for attribute scarcity; all Nouns are equally rare.

 ## The project introduces three new concepts: